Frequently Asked Questions

 We request that you please schedule your visit:

-- Visit the Courses Webpage to review the list of studio courses available.
+- Visit the Courses Webpage specific for the semester you will be visiting and review the list of studio courses available.

 - Please check the Academic Calendar to be sure we are having classes on the particular day they are visiting.